 - Locate areas.
 Find the areas in your yard where you traditionally have had wasp issues.

 - Wait until dawn or dusk.
 This is when the wasps are the least active.

 - Use Dr. Killigan’s Insect Buster.
-(You’ll need to first fill this tool with diatomaceous earth or another non-toxic pest control powder.)
+(You’ll need to first fill this tool with diatomaceous earth or Dust to Dust.)
 Puff a light, but thorough and direct dusting in and around the nest entrance.
 This applies to both ground nests and above ground nests.

 - Monitor wasp activity.
 DE is not a chemical.
 Therefore, it has long-term effectiveness and does not lose potency or evaporate, working over a number of days to kill the wasps.
 If needed, apply a second application after about a week’s time.
 If there is heavy rainfall, more DE will need to be applied.

 How Dr. Killigan's Can Help You Get Rid of Wasps with DE

 The most effective tool for dispersing diatomaceous earth and Dust to Dust on the market today, The Insect Buster from Dr. Killigan is a bulb duster that is compact in size…but packs a wallop.
 With The Insect Buster, you can get rid of wasps—among other insects—with ease.
 Like all of Dr. Killigan's non-toxic pest control products, The Insect Buster is backed by our 100% Satisfaction Guarantee, giving you the peace of mind that if they don't live up to your expectations, you can return them for a replacement or full refund.

 Final Word on Getting Rid of Wasps with Diatomaceous Earth